genesiscommunitysuccess/docs/docs/00_fuse/02_quick-start/03_server.md

 # Server

-We have two key elements in our application: our Server and our User Interface.
+We have two key elements in our application: our server and our user interface.
 This section focuses on the former.

 ### Expected result